“We met Carol McGraw when she volunteered to help judge Middle School artwork for a PTA Reflections Program.

 – William and Lisa Feustle, Baltimore County, MD, 2017

-I was dubbed “The Artist” of the family when I was young because I could usually be found sketching or working on other arts and crafts projects.
-It was probably also because I could draw a reasonable facsimile of whatever was asked of me.
-I loved to curl up on the couch and spend hours sketching.
-I was in the calm eye of a storm that was the everyday ruckus of my family.
-To escape the commotion of real life I would draw my own orderly worlds.
-To this day, the best way I have to express myself is by creating art.
+I was dubbed “The Artist” of the family when I was young because I could usually be found curled up in the corner of the family room couch, sketching, or working on other arts and crafts projects.
+It was my calm in the middle of the storm that was the everyday ruckus of my large family.
+Being a shy child, I learned to use my art to express my feelings.

 I chose to major in Studio Art at Arizona State University for the sole reason that I loved to draw.
 Something changed, though, when I took my first required painting class.
-There was something about the physicality of standing at the easel, dabbing my brush into that array of colors, and feeling the brushstrokes flow from somewhere within.
+There was something about the physicality of standing at the easel, dabbing my brush into that array of colors on the palette, and feeling the brushstrokes flow from somewhere within.
 There was no turning back.
 When I graduated with my B.A. in 1979, I was a painter at heart.